Ohtuilmo/importscript/README.md

 ### 4. Add DATABASE_URL environment variable to pod

 You need to set DATABASE_URL environment variable for app so it can connect to database.
-If it's already configured on OpenShift as a secret, you can re-use it with command:
+If DATABASE_URL is already configured on OpenShift as a secret, you can re-use it with command:

 ```
 oc set env --from=secret/<your_secret_name> deployment/importscript
 ```

-For example, on our staging the DATABASE_URL is configured on secret named 'ohtuilmo-config', so it can be imported with command `oc set env --from=secret/ohtuilmo-config deployment/importscript`
+For example, on our staging the DATABASE_URL is configured on secret named 'ohtuilmo-config', and it can be imported with command `oc set env --from=secret/ohtuilmo-config deployment/importscript`

 ### 5. Copy sprint_data folder to pod